denten-books/plain-text/main.md

 understanding through bodily, lived experience.
 I understand clearly and relate to the stance against priestly mediation.
 But as a positive program, formalist poetics puzzle me, because "form" already occupies that ambivalent and mediating stance between idea and matter.
-Form can be thought of being synonymous with the concrete universal in that it connects physical shape with meaning.
+Form conforms to the concrete universal in that it connects physical shape with meaning.
 One cannot therefore entirely break out of the hermeneutic circle.
-I would like to show here, how the history of formalist poetics mirrors the ambiguity of form, in expanding the literary research program at once toward the outward material shape and into the universal ideal.
+Form leads from sense as perception to sense as meaning making.
+Formalist poetics, as I will show in this section, mirror the ambiguity of form in expanding the literary research program at once toward the outward material shape and into the inward universal ideal.
 Finally, as perhaps yet another gesture towards radical surface reading, I plan to examine the material structure of contemporary document at the level of physical magnetic storage medium.

-In yet an earlier counterinsurgency against reading for content, at the turn of the 20th century, Russian and Italian formalists strove to break with Hegelian normative aesthetics by wedding literary criticism with descriptive linguistics.
+But first, to form.
+In an earlier counterinsurgency against reading for content, at the turn of the 20th century, Russian and Italian formalists strove to break with Hegelian normative aesthetics by wedding literary criticism with descriptive linguistics.
 Seeing art as an economy of formal "devices" like rhyme and meter, the formalists downplayed the role of content and symbol.
 In this vein, the Italian futurist Filippo Marinetti wrote about the "grotesque funeral" of romantic notions of beauty, and the rise of a new "geometric and mechanical splendor."
 His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations [@marinetti_marinetti:_1972, ???]."[^ln11-marinetti] Art cannot be reduced to "thinking in symbols" Viktor Shklovsky, a prominent Russian formalist, wrote in 1917.
 Meaning "dies" and "becomes invisible" through frequent use.
 Such dead and transparent language can no longer evoke wonder or curiosity.
-For Shklovsky and his peers, vital art counteracts death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
-Form, in that sense, resurrects content.
-The study of poetic language (not necessarily poetry) therefore pays attention to the devices that aid in the process of linguistic renewal.
+For Shklovsky and his peers, vital art served to counteract death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
+Form, in that sense, renews content.
+The study of poetic language (and not necessarily poetry) therefore pays attention to device, which aids in the process of semantic renewal.

-Shklovsky and his fellow members of the "OPOYAZ" group (instrumental in developing the notion of formalist poetics) also responded strongly to the Hegelian tradition of reading for symbolic meaning.
+Like Sontag, Shklovsky and his fellow members of the "OPOYAZ" group (instrumental in developing the notion of formalist poetics) were also responded negatively to the Hegelian tradition of reading for symbolic interpretation.
 In a seminal 1917 volume on the "Theory of Poetic Language," Osip Brik writes, mockingly:[ln3-translate]

 > "The art of poetry is a symbolic art.
 The language of poetry is a symbolic language.
 Euphony and rhythm are the fair garments that clothe the